ono-midori/ono-midori.github.io/techs/libevent.md

 Note that the read_rate and write_rate arguments are scaled in units of bytes per tick.
 That is, if the tick is one tenth of a second, and read_rate is 300, then the maximum average read rate is 3000 bytes per second.
 Rate and burst values over EV_RATE_LIMIT_MAX are not supported.

-To limit a bufferevent’s transfer rate, call bufferevent_set_rate_limit() on it with an ev_token_bucket_cfg.
+To limit a bufferevent's transfer rate, call bufferevent_set_rate_limit() on it with an ev_token_bucket_cfg.
 The function returns 0 on success, and -1 on failure.
 You can give any number of bufferevents the same ev_token_bucket_cfg.
-To remove a bufferevent’s rate limits, call bufferevent_set_rate_limit(), passing NULL for the cfg parameter.
+To remove a bufferevent's rate limits, call bufferevent_set_rate_limit(), passing NULL for the cfg parameter.

 To free an ev_token_bucket_cfg, call ev_token_bucket_cfg_free().
 Note that it is NOT currently safe to do this until no bufferevents are using the ev_token_bucket_cfg.